 (2) Under no conditions should the output voltage be allowed to fall below zero volts.

-(3) Maximum continuous DC current may be derated when operating with high switching frequency and/or high ambient temperature.
-See Application section for details.
+(3) Maximum continuous DC current may be derated when operating with high switching frequency, high ambient temperature, or both.
+See セクション 9 for details.

 7.4 Thermal Information